Charles G. Berg

 Mark Lachs is a member of the Consonance Capital Partners Senior Advisory Board.
 Both a practicing internist-geriatrician and an internationally recognized physician-scientist in the field of aging, Mark is Director of Geriatrics for the New York Presbyterian Health Care System and The Irene and Roy Psaty Distinguished Professor of Medicine at Weill Cornell Medical College.
 Mark’s research interests include care of the frail older adult, chronic disease management, and the organization and financing of health care.
 His many honors include a National Institutes of Aging Academic Leadership Award, an American College of Physicians Teaching and Research Scholarship, and the Carter Burden Humanitarian Award in Aging.
 He has testified before the US Senate Committee on Aging, was a delegate to the White House Conference on Aging in 2006, and has served as a consultant to the World Health Organization.
 He is a principal in L3G Medtrics, an investor and incubator of early stage companies in the field of aging.
 Mark received his BA from the University of Pennsylvania, his MD from New York University, and his MPH in Chronic Disease Epidemiology from Yale where he was a Robert Wood Johnson Clinical Scholar.
 He completed a residency in Internal Medicine at the Hospital of the University of Pennsylvania and is Board Certified in both Internal Medicine and Geriatrics by the American Board of Internal Medicine.

-President, Stryker Spine
+Former President, Stryker Spine

 Eric Major is a member of the Consonance Capital Partners Senior Advisory Board.
-Eric is currently the President of Stryker Spine and is responsible for the organization’s vision, growth and strategic direction.
+Eric was previously the President of Stryker Spine and is responsible for the organization’s vision, growth and strategic direction.
 Eric joined Stryker as part of its 2018 $1.4B acquisition of K2M Group Holdings, Inc. (NASDAQ: KTWO), a medical device company Eric founded in 2004 to address the world’s most challenging spinal pathologies.
 At K2M, Eric served as the company’s Chairman, President, and CEO.
 Under his leadership, K2M grew from an idea into a publicly traded global leader serving patients in over 40 countries during the company's 14 straight years of uninterrupted revenue growth.
 Prior to founding K2M, Eric founded and served as the President & CEO of American OsteoMedix, Inc. (“AOM”), a pioneering minimally invasive spinal device company Eric started in 1998 that was acquired by Interpore Cross International in 2001.
 Following the acquisition, Eric was named the President of the Minimally Invasive Division of Interpore Cross International.
 Eric is also an active member of the medical device industry and has served on the Board of Directors of the Medical Device Manufacturers Association, as well as the AdvaMed CEO Advisory Council.
 Eric is a recipient of numerous business leadership awards, including the 2010 Ernst & Young Entrepreneur of the Year Award for Emerging Technologies in Greater Washington, D.C, the Medallion for Entrepreneurship from the Beta Gama Sigma International Business Honor Society Foundation.
 Eric received his BA degree from James Madison University (JMU), where he still serves on the JMU College of Business Executive Advisory Council as well as the JMU Entrepreneurship Advisory Board.

 Arthur Rubenstein, MBBCh